Links to COVID-19 information and resources translated into a number of international and Aboriginal languages.

 Getting vaccinated is the best way to protect yourself and your community from COVID-19.
 Information about COVID-19 vaccines has been translated into multiple languages for you to access and share.

-Professor Nicola Spurrier, South Australia’s Chief Public Health Officer, provided an update about the COVID-19 vaccines at a recent community information session.
+Professor Nicola Spurrier, Chief Public Health Officer, provided an update about COVID-19 vaccinations and the South Australia COVID-Ready Plan at recent community information sessions:

 Finding current information about COVID-19 will help you and your family stay safe.
 A range of translated resources about COVID-19 are available for multicultural communities.